draunali/Renaissance-Ecosystem-Public/README.md

 ## 👤 Learn More About the Founder

-This project was founded by **Dr. Aun Ali** — physician, writer, artist, and founder of the Renaissance-Ecosystem™.
+This project was founded by **Dr. Aun Ali, MBBS** — physician, coach, artist, and founder of the Renaissance-Ecosystem™.

 For essays, reflections, and ongoing community work, visit [Elephant in the Mirror™](https://elephantinthemirror.substack.com).